-- Save.
-Saves any changes made under any tab and the Global Configuration screen remains open so that editing or checking of global parameters can continue.
+- Save Saves any changes made under any tab and the Global Configuration screen.
+It remains open so that editing or checking of global parameters can continue.

 The Site Tab Options

-Note: the order in which these items appear on the screen vary slightly between the different versions of Joomla.
+Note The order in which these items appear on the screen varies slightly between the different versions of Joomla.

 Site Settings Group

-This group of options control a miscellaneous collection of parameters that broadly control the behaviour of the public web pages of the Joomla site.
+This group of options controls a collection of parameters that broadly control the behaviour of the public web pages of the Joomla site.

-- Default List Limit.
-This sets the maximum number of items per page in lists displayed in various pages of the Joomla administrative interface, although this value may be overridden temporarily within the list pages themselves.
+- Default List Limit This sets the maximum number of items per page in lists displayed in various pages of the Joomla Administrator, although this value may be overridden temporarily within the list pages themselves.
 By default, this parameter is set to 20 but may be changed to any of a number of values ranging from 5 to 100.